 Even if your parents are in that stark minority (15 or 19%) with a decent amount of savings, would you feel safe having them retire to never work again on that amount of savings?
 I sure wouldn’t.

-The thing is, you may not even have a choice.
-Unbeknownst to me until I was researching for this post, as many as 30 states have filial responsibility laws that mandate adult children to pay for their parents basic life needs, should they need it, including nursing home care.
+The thing is, you may not even have a choice, due to filial responsibility.
+At least 30 states have filial responsibility laws that mandate adult children must pay for their parents basic life needs, should they need it, including nursing home care.